stordahl/svelte-right-click/src/routes/docs/philosophy/PageContent.svelte.md

 Due to this design philosophy, it's recommended to place the `<ContextMenu />` component at the root of your application (whether that is a your root +layout.svelte in SvelteKit, or in the App.svelte root of an SPA).
 From there, simply update or set a new schema into the provided store, and the context menu will update accordingly.

+If this philosophy doesn't jive with how you're building your app, and you want something more declarative, I recommend checking out Vincent La's library [svelte-contextmenu](https://github.com/vincentlaucsb/svelte-contextmenu).

 </section>